elacerda/s-cubes/README.md

 # S-Cubes

 Make galaxy cubes (X, Y, Lambda) with S-PLUS data.
-This repository include data files to calibrate stamps with iDR4 zero-points correction.
+This repository include data files to calibrate stamps with iDR4 zero-points correction and SExtractor to identify stars along the stamp (optionally).

 # Requirements